adamsurek/csharp-monkey-interpreter/README.md

 ﻿## Writing an Interpreter in C#

-### WORK IN PROGRESS

-### Project Purpose
+### Monkey-lang Interpreter

-This project is based on Thorsten Ball's [Writing an Interpreter in Go](https://interpreterbook.com/) and aims to provide me with a better understanding in the following areas:
+This project is based on Thorsten Ball's [Writing an Interpreter in Go](https://interpreterbook.com/).
+The end result is an interpreter for the Monkey Programming Language.
+Monkey supports the following actions and features:

+- Variable binding
+- Arithmetic expressions
+- A handful of built-in functions
+- Various type and data structure implementations
+  - Integers
+  - Booleans
+  - Strings
+  - Arrays
+  - Hashes (dictionaries)
+  - First-class and higher-order functions
+  - Closures

+### Project Goal

+By working through this project, I aimed to achieve the following goals:

-- How interpreters work, as well as its fundamental components (lexers, parsers, etc.)
+- Learn how interpreters work, as well as its fundamental components (lexers, parsers, etc.)
+- Become more comfortable with unit testing, specifically using [XUnit](https://xunit.net/)
-- Unit testing and Test Driven Development
+- Gain hands on experience with Test Driven Development
-- Object-oriented programming
+- Increase my knowledge of C#, .NET, and object-oriented programming
-- C# and .NET
-- Golang
+- Become more familiar with Golang

-### Development Process

-My intention while working on this project is to follow the book as it's written to get the interpreter in a completely functional state.
-When I have completed the book, I intend to revisit how the project is structured, rethink some of the book's design decisions to align with standard C#/.Net program design, and further tune the interpreter.